TL;DR

 Salesforce at #2 is predictable.
 When a single seat costs hundreds per month, even a short delay in offboarding burns real money.
 Sales churn and territory changes make this worse.

-Top 10 apps without SCIM driving wasted licenses
+Top 10 by wasted licenses

 These apps are "silent spend."
 The bill keeps coming long after the user is gone.